olliw42/mLRS/docs/CRSF.md

 These configurations are not strictly neccesary, but recommended.

-- Rx Ser Link Mode = mvlink
+- Rx Ser Link Mode = mavlink
 - Rx Snd RadioStat = w txbuf